Hyphaed/greenboost/README.md

 ## 🌐 Cluster mode , put a second machine's GPU to work

+💻 Got a laptop lying around collecting dust with an idle NVIDIA GPU inside?
+Put it to work: start `greenboost cluster` and watch it in `greenboost dataflux-ui` +  `greenboost dataflux MCP` (direct dataflux connection for your inference pipelines).

 Cluster mode has existed since v2.9, but **v3.2 is the first release where it's genuinely working**, not just alpha-stage.
-This is the one we're proudest
-of: it brings local AI inference to the next level, because now you can orchestrate the hardware you already have on your own network, instead of an idle laptop GPU just sitting there.
+"Greenboost Cluster", brings local AI inference to the next level, because now you can orchestrate the hardware you already have on your own network, instead of an idle laptop GPU just sitting there.
 It's also been polished through real daily use, mostly Hugging Face diffusion pipelines, not just synthetic benchmarks.

-Got a laptop with a GPU sitting idle?
+Got an idle gaming laptop?
+GreenBoost can turn its GPU and RAM into extra memory and compute for your desktop over your local network.
 Start a feeder on the idle machine:

 ```bash
 sudo greenboost feed start